campenberger/1up/readme.md

 ## Running in a development environment

+* Use node v10.
+It probably will work with newer version, but this is what I had at hand.
 * Like before register an application in the 1up developer console
 * Install the required node modules with ```npm install```
 * Copy env.inc.sample to env.inc and customize the settings